roofrack/nvim/vimBits.md

   can just open an empty lua file, edit whatever commands, options, autocmmands functions, etc then save & source the file.
   I have a keymap for this... f<CR>

+-- [ MACROS and Registers Remember this ] ------------------
+    - To edit a macro
+    - use let command
+    - open commandline and type... let @a = "whatever you want to save to register a" ENTER OR
+    - paste from register into current buffer by typing "ap (pastes contents from register a)
+    - to save edited macro type "ayy (this saves the line to the a register)

+    TO SUMMARIZE... access the registers using these keys... "<register name> (double quote and then register name)